Convening of the general meeting of the co-owners

 Request the inclusion of additional items on the agenda of the meeting of co-owners

-This notification may be made at any time before the invitation is sent to the AG.
+Such notification may be made at any time before the convocation is sent to the general meeting.

 Warning

 late notice may prevent the trustee from placing the items on the agenda.
-In this case, they are pushed back to the next GA.
+In this case, they shall be postponed to the next general meeting.

 The convocation must be notified to the co-owners by one of the following means: